UTAustinCEMGroup/AustinCEMBenchmarks/README.md

 Austin Benchmark Suites for Computational Electromagnetics

 The CEM benchmark suites are currently being populated.
 Keep watching this space!
-To receive updates, you can also subscribe to the email list: austincembenchmarks@utlists.utexas.edu
+To receive updates, you can also subscribe to the email list here: https://utlists.utexas.edu/sympa/subscribe/austincembenchmarks

 In software engineering, a "proto-benchmark" is defined as a set of tests used to compare the performance of alternative tools or techniques that is missing one of the components of a proper benchmark; most commonly, a performance measure (S. E. Sim et al., "Using benchmarking to advance research: a challenge to software engineering," in Proc.
 Int.
 Conf.
 Software Eng.
 May 2003).
 Both proto-benchmarks and benchmarks can be used to demonstrate features of a new computational system (algorithm, code, supporting software, hardware), while only benchmarks can also systematically combat the ubiquity of error, ameliorate the hazards of specialization, fortify scientific integrity, and inspire research.